ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 around them as they landed gracefully.
 They were Aurors, Elara recognized, their wands held loosely but ready at their sides.
 One was a tall, imposing woman with sharp features and a no-nonsense demeanor.
-Elara recognised her with a sigh of relief, it was her contact, Auror Hawthorne.
+Elara recognised her with a sigh of relief, it was her contact, Isabelle Hawthorne.
 The other was a younger man, his face earnest and focused.

 Elara opened the door before they could even knock, a small, weary smile gracing her lips.
-"Hawthorne," she greeted, relief evident in her voice.
+"Isabelle," she greeted, relief evident in her voice.
 "Thank you for coming so quickly."

-"Elara," Hawthorne replied, her expression softening slightly as she met Elara's gaze.
+"Elara," Isabelle replied, her expression softening slightly as she met Elara's gaze.
 "When Dubois said it was you, I knew it was serious.
 What's the situation?"